 Pick an Inclusive Theme

 One of the easiest ways to host an inclusive holiday party is to pick a theme anyone can enjoy.
-Some examples include decorating your office to be a winter wonderland, hosting an ugly sweater party, or choosing a vacation theme like Hawaii or Paris.
+Some examples include decorating your office as a winter wonderland, hosting an ugly sweater party, or choosing a vacation theme like Hawaii or Paris.

 These themes are not specific to one holiday, so people from any cultural background can get in on the fun.
-Picking the right theme can make your party memorable and fun while being inclusive.
+Picking a suitable theme can make your party memorable and fun while being inclusive.

 Choose a Date That Works for Everyone

-Since numerous holidays happen in December, it’s imperative to choose a date that works for everyone.
-If you pick a date that seems preferential to a particular holiday, some people might perceive bias in choosing that date.
+Since numerous holidays happen in December, choosing a date that works for everyone is imperative.
+However, if you pick a date that seems preferential to a particular holiday, some people might perceive bias in choosing that date.

 Prevent this from happening by sending out an office-wide email with a survey on which dates work to host a company party.
 This will also help you get a rough idea of how many people will be in attendance, so you can start budgeting for refreshments, decorations, and other party supplies.

 Make Room To Serve Cuisine for Each Holiday

 Half the fun of Christmas parties includes delicious snacks, but you probably don't want to have something predictable like chips and dip.
 Instead, you can have regular refreshments at other parties.
 If you're going to wow your guests at your Christmas gathering, host a multicultural holiday extravaganza with refreshments from each holiday.